Skip to main content

 Choosing your medical coverage is only the first step.
 Consider using telehealth for non-emergency medical or behavioral healthcare — it’s available wherever you are.
 Telehealth does not replace your primary care physician or emergency services, but it can be a quick and cost-effective way to speak with a medical professional.

-If you enroll in a UnitedHealthcare plan, you receive telehealth services through Teladoc at no additional cost to you*.
+If you enroll in a UnitedHealthcare plan, you receive telehealth services through Teladoc*.

 Call 1-800-835-2362 or visit Teladoc to get started.